We Need Diverse Books

-We Need Diverse Books (WNDB) is a nonprofit organization created to promote diversity of multiple forms in children's literature and publishing, which grew out of the Twitter hashtag #WeNeedDiverseBooks in 2014.
+We Need Diverse Books (WNDB) is a nonprofit organization created to promote diversity of multiple forms in American children's literature and publishing, which grew out of the Twitter hashtag #WeNeedDiverseBooks in 2014.
 The organization's programming includes funding grants and internships for diverse authors and people interested in publishing, a mentorship program, providing lists of book recommendations for librarians, teachers, and parents on finding books with characters from marginalized backgrounds, and publishing an anthology of short stories featuring multiple authors from diverse backgrounds.

 History

 We Need Diverse Books started on Twitter.
 Following the announcement of a panel of all-white, all-male children's authors at BookCon in 2014, Ellen Oh, Malinda Lo, and other authors and publishing insiders began protesting and discussing the lack of diversity and representation in the field on Twitter using the hashtag #WeNeedDiverseBooks.

 The organizers asked Twitter followers to hold up a sign that said "We need diverse books because..." and insert their own personal reasons.
 This campaign elicited responses including: author Gayle Forman stating, "So both my daughters can see themselves – and each other – in books"; Lee & Low Books writing, "...despite myths to the contrary, there's a market for them.
 We've been selling them for 20 years"; and Ellen Oh stating, "...because of the young girl who looked at me with stars in her eyes and said, 'Now I know I can be a writer too!'".

 As the online discussion surrounding the hashtag grew, a core group of individuals decided to formally create a group to continue the movement.
 On July 29, 2014, We Need Diverse Books filed for incorporation as a nonprofit in Pennsylvania.